-As the largest –selling brand of ambulances in the United States, this emergency vehicle manufacturer has been in business since 1990 and employs more than 500 people.
+As the largest–selling brand of ambulances in the United States, American Emergency Vehicles has been in business since 1990 and employs more than 500 people.
 At American Emergency Vehicle (AEV), they create remounts and new vehicles for emergency services all over the world for the specialized automotive industry.

 Addressing Hazardous Waste Storage Needs

-For AEV, we knew if together we could answer five simple questions our team would be able to create the right solution for their needs.
+For AEV, we knew if we could answer five simple questions, our team would be able to create the right solution for their needs.

 What is Being Stored?

-In this case, waste paint along with dirty paint thinner would need to be safely stored until it could be filtered.
+In this case, waste paint and dirty paint thinner would need to be safely stored until it could be filtered.
 If improperly stored, paint products can contaminate ground water and pose a fire risk.

 AEV needed to place the new building within 10 feet of a new production building.